-- How will my capital be calculated? - Will the capital value of my house be taken into account? - Will my Benefits be taken into account? - I get payment from the Independent Living Fund.
-Will this be counted in the income and expenditure assessment? - What happens if someone's finances are managed by another person? - Can I get a full benefits check at the same time? - Do I have to have a financial benefits check done? - Do I have to tell you if my income or savings change? - Do I have to pay if no care or support service is provided because I am in hospital or on holiday? - If my Home Carer is on holiday do I have to pay? - Will I be charged for the full hour if only part of an hour of care or support is given? - If I need more than one home carer will I be charged for both? - Will my Self-Directed Support or Direct Payment be affected? - Will I have to contribute if I am 65 or over? - What happens if I can afford to pay but do not? - What should I do if I am finding it difficult to pay? - What happens to the information I give you? - · When will the financial assessments begin? - What if I am unhappy with any part of the financial assessment?
+- Will the capital value of my house be taken into account? - Will my Benefits be taken into account? - I get payment from the Independent Living Fund.
+Will this be counted in the income and expenditure assessment? - What happens if someone's finances are managed by another person? - Can I get a full benefits check at the same time? - Do I have to have a financial benefits check done? - Do I have to tell you if my income or savings change? - Do I have to pay if no care or support service is provided because I am in hospital or on holiday? - If my Home Carer is on holiday do I have to pay? - Will I be charged for the full hour if only part of an hour of care or support is given? - If I need more than one home carer will I be charged for both? - Will my Self-Directed Support or Direct Payment be affected? - Will I have to contribute if I am 65 or over? - What happens if I can afford to pay but do not? - What should I do if I am finding it difficult to pay? - What happens to the information I give you? - When will the financial assessments begin? - What if I am unhappy with any part of the financial assessment?

-<insert assessments="" examples="" financial="" of="" three="" worked=""></insert> To determine the maximum amount you can afford to contribute towards your care package, the following calculation will be completed: Example A Total Assessed Income (A) Less Applicable Housing Costs (B) Less Applicable Disregards (C) Less Relevant Income Threshold (D) Equals residual income (E) Maximum charge (F) is equal to residual income (E) multiplied by a taper of <taper %="">.</taper> Information about any capacity the council has to abate or waive charges under 'Cases of Hardship' and details of what types of issue are considered hardship for either client or carer which warrant abatement.
+Financial assessment examples <insert assessments="" examples="" financial="" of="" three="" worked=""></insert> What calculation is made to determine my care charge?
+To determine the maximum amount you can afford to contribute towards your care package, the following calculation will be completed: Example A Total Assessed Income (A) Less Applicable Housing Costs (B) Less Applicable Disregards (C) Less Relevant Income Threshold (D) Equals residual income (E) Maximum charge (F) is equal to residual income (E) multiplied by a taper of <taper %="">.</taper> In what circumstances would charges be waived?
+Information about any capacity the council has to abate or waive charges under 'Cases of Hardship' and details of what types of issue are considered hardship for either client or carer which warrant abatement.
 This should include information about disability related expenditure.
-If you have any further questions please phone us on <telephone number=""> or email us on <email address="">.
-Information should be provided on the financial appeal process.</email></telephone>
+Further questions If you have any further questions please phone us on <telephone number=""></telephone> or email us on <email address=""></email> .
+Information should be provided on the financial appeal process.